codewars/docs/content/languages/javascript/authoring.md

 #### Dynamically generated test cases

-It's possible to put functions decorated with `it` in a loop and use them as a construct similar to parameterized test cases known from other testing frameworks, for example:
+It's possible to put calls to `it` in a loop and use them as a construct similar to parameterized test cases known from other testing frameworks, for example:

 ```javascript
 describe("Generated test cases", () => {